Car Flood Damage Repair: Is it Possible?

 Your repair options depend on the extent of the flooding, water type, depth and duration of submersion.
 Fresh water isn’t as corrosive as salt water, so you might be able to repair a car caught in a river flood.
 If you drove into a flooded road and the engine died, you might be able to repair the damages.
 Here’s a list of tips and things to check in the event of flooding:

 - Do not attempt to start an engine that has been flooded.
 A hydro-locked engine, if it even starts, will quickly destroy itself.
 If the oil level is abnormally high, water probably got into the crankcase because oil floats on water, making it useless as a lubricant.
-Remove the spark plugs and turn the engine over by hand to force water out of the cylinders.
-Blowing compressed air into the spark plug holes and intake also helps.
-Make sure to drain the oil and replace the oil filter.
+Disconnect the battery.
+Remove the spark plugs and turn the engine over by hand via the crankshaft balancer to force water out of the cylinders.
+Blowing compressed air into the spark plug holes and intake also helps (wear eye protection).
+Make sure to drain the oil and replace the oil filter, and then again around 500 miles after you get the vehicle back on the road.

 - Check transmission fluid levels, as well as the transfer case and differentials, as these may also have been flooded.
+Often these components have breathers that allow air in and out, but will also let water enter when submerged.
 Automatic transmission discs and bands tend to delaminate in water.
 Manual transmission synchronizers can be ruined by lack of lubrication, and a soaked clutch may rust to the flywheel.
 Transmission problems may be allayed by completely draining fluids and refilling, and the clutch may release once you get the engine up to temperature.
+Differentials can hold a surprising amount of water if the axle tubes are also water logged.
+If there is water in the differential you will need to not only replace the gear oil but also re-pack all the bearings (included the wheel bearings).

 - Pay special attention to safety systems, such as water-contaminated brake fluid or power steering fluid.
 Water-logged brake fluid, for example, can vaporize leading to a loss of braking power.
-Flush the brake system and power steering system.
+Flush the brake system and power steering system thoroughly using plenty of new fluid.
 Brake pads and shoes may spread rust to rotors and drums, but moving the car may free them.

 - Dry out the car by removing the seats, carpets and insulation completely.
+Use a wet/dry vacuum to remove any remaining puddles while also checking nooks and crannies for water.
 Park the car outside on a sunny day, doors and windows open, and lay everything out in the sun — don’t forget the trunk.
+Mold is the enemy and can take hold nearly anywhere, so give everything a deep clean with mold/mildew remover.
 Disconnect all electrical connectors and dry them out with a hair dryer or heat gun.
+Any corrosion on the electrical connectors will need to be carefully removed with a wire brush.

 In general, repairing flood damage is an uncertain venture.
+Be thorough and patient.
 Time is of the essence; drying your car out as quickly as possible will give you the best chance at successfully rescuing your ride.

 Check out all the tools & equipment